-Leaders from diverse faith communities are speaking out about the threat Breet Kavanaugh poses to chuch-state separation, and therefore to religious freedom for all Americans, if he's confirmed to the U.S. Supreme Court.
+Leaders from diverse faith communities are speaking out about the threat Brett Kavanaugh poses to church-state separation, and therefore to religious freedom for all Americans, if he's confirmed to the U.S. Supreme Court.
 Here are some of their concerns:

 The Rev. Charles Foster Johnson, executive director of Pastors for Texas Children, in the Houston Chronicle: “Kavanaugh threatens religious liberty in Texas"

-Bishop Minerva G. Carcaño, United Methodist Church in California, in The Sacrament Bee: “Will a Justice Kavanaugh threaten our religious freedom?”
+Bishop Minerva G. Carcaño, United Methodist Church in California, in The Sacramento Bee: “Will a Justice Kavanaugh threaten our religious freedom?”